Walter Schultze: Early life in the German Empire

 Walter Schultze was born the son of a Bavarian Oberregierungsrat (senior government councilor).
 He attended Volksschule and a humanistic Gymnasium and obtained his Abitur at Landshut in 1912.
-He studied medicine at the Ludwig Maximilian University of Munich and was a student corps member of the Corps Isaria.
+He studied medicine at the Ludwig-Maximilians-Universität München and was a student corps member of the Corps Isaria.
 Schultze participated in the First World War as a one-year volunteer from 1914.
 Initially, he served in the 2nd Royal Bavarian Heavy Cavalry Regiment and later as an aircraft observer with the Luftstreitkräfte.
 In 1917, he left military service as a severely war-disabled Oberleutnant, having been awarded the Iron Cross, 1st and 2nd class and the Wound Badge.
 He returned to the university but joined the Freikorps Epp for a short time in 1919.
 He then completed his studies in medicine and received his Doctor of Medicine degree in 1919.

 Weimar Republic years

 As a member of a nationalist student organization, Schultze joined the German Workers' Party in 1919, which renamed itself the Nazi Party (NSDAP) in 1920.
 In 1921, he joined the Sturmabteilung (SA), the Party's paramilitary organization.
 He became a staff doctor of the SA regiment in Munich and, from March to November 1923, he was the chief of medical services in the SA High Command.
 In November 1923, he participated in the failed Beer Hall Putsch for which he was later awarded the Blood Order.
 Schultze was at Adolf Hitler's side and arranged a getaway car to help the injured Hitler to escape to Uffing.

 Schultze rejoined the Party after its re-establishment in 1925 and became the Ortsgruppenleiter (local group leader) in Speyer.
 However, because his records were lost, he was forced to reapply.
-He was issued Party membership number 99,822 in October 1928.
+He was issued party membership number 99,822 in October 1928.
 After additional medical training, Schultze became a specialist in surgery in 1926.
 From 1926 to 1931, he served as a medical officer for the Palatinate Agricultural Trade Association in Speyer and also served as a city councilor.
 In 1929, he was a founding member of the National Socialist German Doctors' League.
 In 1931, he returned to Munich as a medical officer, and later the senior medical officer, for the Agricultural Trade Association of Upper Bavaria.
 From July 1931 to April 1932, he was the regimental medical officer for SA-Standarte 50 in Munich and also was named Deputy Reich Physician of the SA with the rank of SA-Sanitäts-Standartenführer.
 On 1 July 1932, he advanced to SA-Sanitäts-Gruppenführer, and served until 25 August 1933 as the Gruppe physician of the SA-Gruppe Hochland in Munich.
 On 24 April 1932, Schultze was elected as a Nazi Party deputy to the Landtag of Bavaria where he served until its dissolution by the Nazis in October 1933.